The Best Exhausts for Harley Sportster Iron 883 Motorcycles

 • Faster acceleration

-My review will focus on the performance, sound characteristics, and of course, the build of each exhaust.
-All of our findings are based on real-world testing, so you can be sure to get what you pay for.
+In this review, I’m diving into the nitty-gritty of performance, sound characteristics, and, of course, the build of each exhaust.
+I based all of my findings on real-world testing, so you can trust you’ll get exactly what you pay for.

-When it comes to adding tons of power to a smaller displacement engine like the 883, the Comp-S from Two Brothers just can’t be beat.
-This 2-into-1 style pipe provides a significant power-up alongside a beefier, more aggressive exhaust note.
-The design is also one of our favorites.
+I began by tackling the challenge of adding tons of power to a smaller displacement engine like the 883.
+Among all the options, the Comp-S from Two Brothers stood out and simply couldn’t be beat.
+The 2-into-1 style pipe provided my bike with a significant power-up, paired with a beefier, more aggressive exhaust note that resonated in my chest.
+The design immediately became one of my favorites.

 Overall Best